 The John Simon Guggenheim Memorial Foundation appointed Rymer a Guggenheim Fellow in 2002.

 Rymer's third book and first novel, The Battle of Sévre-Babylone, will be published by Houghton-Mifflin Harcourt in 2013.

-Nan Wolverton is the Director of the Center for Historic American Visual Culture (CHAViC) at the American Antiquarian Society in Worcester, Massachusetts.
+Nan Wolverton is the Director of the Center for Historic American Visual Culture (CHAViC) at the American Antiquarian Society in Worcester, Massachusetts and is executive director of Historic Northampton Museum.
 She teaches classes for American Studies and the Art Department at Smith.
 She holds a doctorate in American Studies from the University of Iowa, where the focus of her graduate work was material culture studies.
 She has worked extensively with American decorative arts and historic interiors and landscapes.
 From 1996 to 2003 she served as Curator of Decorative Arts at Old Sturbridge Village.
 She has published articles in The Magazine Antiques, the New England Antiques Journal and the Journal of the New England Garden History Society, among others.
 In addition, she has essays in Reinterpreting New England Indians and the Colonial Experience (Colin G. Calloway and Neal Salisbury, eds.) and in Rural New England Furniture: People, Place, and Production (The Dublin Seminar for New England Folklife).
 Wolverton has served as a museum consultant for numerous museums including the Emily Dickinson Museum in Amherst, MA, Herman Melville’s Arrowhead in Pittsfield, MA, Historic Deerfield, Inc. in Deerfield, MA, and the Nichols House Museum on Beacon Hill in Boston.
 For the Houghton Library at Harvard University she prepared an online catalogue of the artifacts on view in their Emily Dickinson Room.